kno3comma14/personal-posts/wasm/wasm-introduction.md

 # WASM Part I: What is WebAssembly?
 Reasons to take it seriously
-This article is the beginning of a serie of two more posts that describes what is [WebAssembly(WASM)](https://webassembly.org/) and the importance of this technology.
-On completion, the reader should understand the basic concepts related to this topic.
+This article is the beginning of a serie of two more posts that describes what is [WebAssembly(WASM)](https://webassembly.org/), the importance of this technology and a simple [ClojureScript](https://clojurescript.org/) example running [WASM](https://webassembly.org/).
+On completion, the reader should understand the basic concepts related to this topic, will know the importance of [WASM](https://webassembly.org/) in the actual web and will be capable of running a simple application using ClojureScript|WAT|WASM.
 ## The traditional web
 The majority of the web is running using the traditional architecture, by traditional we mean a web browser sending requests to a server via http/s.
 This web browser uses HTML and CSS to render